-The following description of the United Airlines Management and Administrative 401(k) Plan (the "Plan") is for general information purposes only.
+The following description of the United Airlines Ground Employee 401(k) Plan (the "Plan") is for general information purposes only.
 Participants should refer to the Plan document for more complete information.

-General and Plan Participants-The Plan is a defined contribution plan covering all employees who are classified as Management Employees (including Officers and Test Pilots), Administrative (or Salaried) Employees, Maintenance Instructors, Engineers, and Flight Dispatchers.
-The Plan is sponsored by United Air Lines, Inc. ("United") and has been adopted by certain affiliates, including UAL Loyalty Services, Inc. and Mileage Plus, Inc ("MPI").
+General and Plan Participants-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United") who are represented by the International Brotherhood of Teamsters ("Teamsters") and the International Association of Machinists and Aerospace Workers ("IAM") except Mileage Plus, Inc. employees and Maintenance Instructors who participate in the Management and Administrative Plan.
 Employees are eligible to become participants on their date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-Trustee and Recordkeeper-Fidelity Management Trust Company ("Fidelity" or "Trustee") is the Plan trustee and Fidelity Investments Institutional Operations Company, Inc. ("FIIOC") is the transfer agent and record keeper of the Plan.
+Trustee and Record Keeper-Fidelity Management Trust Company ("Fidelity" or "Trustee") is the Plan trustee and Fidelity Investments Institutional Operations Company, Inc. ("FIIOC") is the transfer agent and recordkeeper of the Plan.